xonsh/xonsh/docs/tutorial.rst

     def mycmd(args, stdin=None):
-        """args will be a list of strings representing the arguments to this command. stdin will be a sting, if present.
+        """args will be a list of strings representing the arguments to this command. stdin will be a string, if present.
 This is used to pipe the output of the previous command into this one.
         """
         # do whatever you want!
 Note: that you have access to the xonsh